MSECE Handbook

 30 |

-Section 3.3: Course-Only Track Degree Requirements
+3.3: Course-Only Degree Requirements

-Students in course-only track satisfy degree requirements solely through academic courses on the WL campus.
-This track deepens a student’s understanding of ECE subject matter far beyond that of an undergraduate.
+Students in course-only MSECE satisfy degree requirements solely through academic courses on the WL campus.
+This option deepens a student’s understanding of ECE subject matter far beyond that of an undergraduate.
+This option positions students well to earn a PhD in one of the ECE research areas, start a career in industry, or move into other professions such as medicine, business, finance, or law.

 Core Course Requirement